JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_11/lecture.md

 	    NVTX.@range "julia set" juliaset_pixel.(cis, cjs, n);
     end
     ```
     for better orientation in the code.
-Note that if nvtx information does not show up in the trace we have to add it to the tracing running the profiler with `--trace=cuda,nvtx`.
+Note that if nvtx information does not show up in the trace we have to add it to the tracing running the profiler with `--trace=cuda,nvtx`. [for more sophisticated example click here](profile_nn.jl)
     Lastly it is recommended to run a kernel twice in a profile trace as the first execution of the kernel in a profiler incurs some overhead, even though the code has been already compiled.

 In the output of the profiler we see that there is a lot of overhead caused by launching the kernel itself and then, the execution is relatively fast.